Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 It:

-• ingests information from emails, apps, and messages
+• pulls in emails, apps, and updates

 • extracts schedules automatically